 Experts say that fit-minded women are turning toward a procedure that tightens you up down there

 You may tone up your glutes on the reg, but would you ever consider firming up anything else below the belt?
 Some women are, and they’re looking for a shortcut too.
 In fact, the latest trend in plastic surgery involves, err, tightening up your lady bits.
 (Related: Can Weight Loss Really Shrink Your Camel Toe?)

-Labiaplasty—a procedure that essentially reduces the size your vagina’s lips—is one of the fastest growing trends in the business, says Maura Reinblatt, M.D., an assistant professor of plastic and reconstructive surgery at the Icahn School of Medicine at Mount Sinai.
+Labiaplasty—a procedure that essentially reduces the size of your vagina’s lips—is one of the fastest-growing trends in the business, says Maura Reinblatt, M.D., an assistant professor of plastic and reconstructive surgery at the Icahn School of Medicine at Mount Sinai.
 “Every year, more and more women are interested in it,” she says.